 Take a minute to think about the instructions you are given when you board a plane and are readying for take-off… in the event of loss of cabin air pressure, place your oxygen mask on yourself before helping others.
-The logical side of my brain understands the rationale behind these instructions, but the father and husband in me wants to put my loved ones first… always.
+The logical side of my brain understands the rationale behind these instructions, but the father and husband in me wants to put my loved ones first.
 However, in doing so, I might be putting us all at risk.

 The same can be said for your business.
-If you are giving too much back to the business, financially, you might be working at odds with what is actually best to keep your business alive and thriving.
+If you are giving too much back to the business financially, you might be working at odds with what is actually best to keep your business alive and thriving.
 As such, every new business owner should institute a policy that has them collecting a regular pay cheque, as if they were an employee, as soon as possible.
 Pay yourself first.

 Depending on the level of investment and initial capital acquired, the start-up phase of any new business will likely see a less than equitable balance between what’s coming in and what’s going out.
 That will impact the ability to take a fair salary.
 However, over time, the inability to pay yourself a regular, and market-value salary, could point to a significant flaw in your business plan.
-(See my writings on the importance of the business plan).

 As the saying goes, “Don’t put all your eggs in one basket.”
 If your business should stumble and you have your entire financial nest egg wrapped up in that business, where does that leave you?

 While it is important to note that entrepreneurs won’t likely take their full share out of the business at first, it is critical that you understand your own market value.
 Take note of what you pay yourself against what would be a fair salary in today’s market; the difference, if you are underpaid, can be chalked up to your sweat equity in the company.